Octupole deformation properties in the actinides region using Fayans functionals: Results

-As the next step in this work, we have studied the behavior of quadrupole and octupole moments, rms charge radius, and one-neutron separation energies throughout the whole isotopic chains.
+As the next step in this work, we have studied the behavior of quadrupole and octupole moments, rms charge radius, and one and two-neutron separation energies throughout the whole isotopic chains.
 These nuclear properties are shown in Figs. \ref{fig:chain1}--\ref{fig:chain4}, displaying Radium, Thorium, Uranium and Plutonium chains for both Fayans functionals.
+Alongside, are plotted the even-even UNDEF0 calculations as a benchmark, which will be discussed later on.
 Furthermore, as a point of comparison, the experimental nuclear radii extracted from a combined experimental survey employing both isotopic shift-induced radii changes and electronic scattering measurements for the absolute radii~\cite{Angeli2013} and high-resolution laser spectroscopy measurements of heavy nuclei spectra~\cite{Campbell2016, Lynch2018, Verstraelen2019}, as well as the experimental neutron separation energies extracted from the Atomic Mass Evaluation 2020 database~\citep{ame20}, have been plotted alongside the computed ones.
+In panels (a), (b), and (c) of Figs. \ref{fig:chain1}--\ref{fig:chain4}, the dashed UNEDF0 lines specify the fact that, in these panels, they include even-$N$ nuclei only, contrarily to the other solid lines in those same plots, which include also odd-$N$ nuclei.

 Overall, both Fayans EDFs appear to produce the expected behavior regarding the four selected nuclear properties, with no unnatural kink in the graphs, indicating a proper simultaneous handling of octupole deformation and quasiparticle blocking in the calculations.